solana-foundation/developer-content/content/guides/games/porting-anchor-to-unity.md

 [Solana Unity SDK](https://assetstore.unity.com/packages/decentralization/infrastructure/solana-sdk-for-unity-246931)
 to interact with the program.

-1. First we find the on chain adress of the game data account with TryFindProgramAddress.
+1. First we find the on chain address of the game data account with TryFindProgramAddress.
 We need to pass in this account to the transaction so that the Solana runtime knows that we want to change this account.
 2. Next we use the generated client to create a MoveRight instruction.